jadijadi/lpic1book/content/1092_basic_network_configuration.md

 ```

 ### `ip`
-Recent distors are mostly using the `ip` command.
+Recent distros are mostly using the `ip` command.
 This command can do lots of things including and not limited to showing and configuring the IP addresses, netmasks, default gateways & routing rules.

 ```
 ip addr add 172.19.1.10/24 dev eth2 # temporary adding an IP